 Here’s the best guide on what to do in London for a day if you’re visiting the city for a short, but exciting 24 hours.

 Do a Hop-on Hop-off London Tour

-Once an orchard garden of Westminster Abbey, you can now find the Royal Opera House, and cute flower swings, along with the quirky characters of the many street performers displaying their talents in Covent Garden.
+Once an orchard garden of Westminster Abbey, you can now find the Royal Opera House, and cute flower swings, along with the quirky characters of the many street performers displaying their talents.